djolemtr/TicTacToe/README.md

 **Quickstart**

-- To run the game, simply load the project in IntelliJ IDEA and start the application from the TicTacToeApplication class.
-- OpenJDK 17 or newer is required.
+- Made in IntelliJ IDEA, with OpenJDK 17

 **Preview**